mmore500/game-of-it/blog/_posts/2020-04-20-remote-workshop.md

 All Zoom sessions will be password-protected.

 All means for participant-participant interactions will be monitored by instructors.

+We will also ensure that at least two instructors be present in any a video conferencing or chat room when interacting with students.

 No personal identifying information of participants will appear on the course website.